The End Signs to Flee

 The sign for fleeing from Jerusalem was the setting of the abomination of desolation.
 “When ye shall see Jerusalem compassed with armies, then know that the desolation thereof is nigh” (Luke 21:20).
-The event foretold is obviously the destruction of Jerusalem by the Romans in 70 AD, at that time the symbols of pagan Rome were set up in a sacred area.
+The event foretold is obviously the destruction of Jerusalem by the Romans in 70 AD, at that time the symbols of pagan Rome were set up within the Temple area.

 Likewise, a time is coming when Christians living at the end of time must flee from society.
 But what will be the signal to run?
 When the secular powers “surround” God’s people forcing them to keep false religious laws that openly violate God laws, which are listed in Exodus 20:3-17, and restricting religious liberty.
 That will be the sign to flee and seek shelter.
 And God promised that He will take care of His children (Isaiah 33:16).

 But until then, Christians can worship and proclaim God’s truth without fear.
 Like Nehemiah and Paul, they should be careful to not allow the devil to make them withdraw from ministering to the world.
 God has called His children to be the salt of the earth (Matthew 5:13) to evangelize the world, and spread the gospel to every nation (Matthew 24:14).
 Let us make the most of this time.